solygambas/figma-plugins/01-rectangle-creator/README.md

 # Rectangle Creator

-A quick intro to Figma plugins.
+A quick intro to Figma Plugins.

 ## Features